GENERAL CHEMISTRY.

 RUTHERFORD ATOMIC MODEL

-(i) The atom consists of extreme denser region at center called nucleus which have positive charged particles.
+denser region at center called nucleus which have positive charged particles.

 (ii) The negative particles (electron(s) of atoms revolve around the nucleus in a path called orbit.